ElecAS

 How do I select the right cable insulation?

-Leave the Insulation selector on Auto and the calculator resolves V-75 PVC for any cable up to 16 mm² and X-90 XLPE above 16 mm² — the same convention most contractors and suppliers default to.
-If the section is flagged as essential safety, Auto resolves to R-110 elastomeric instead.
+- Leave the Insulation selector on Auto and the calculator resolves V-75 PVC up to 16 mm² and X-90 XLPE above 16 mm² for a manually selected size (auto-sizing assumes X-90 since the size is not known yet) — the same convention most contractors and suppliers default to.
+For fire-rated and essential-services sections, pick R-110 elastomeric manually.
 Pick V-75 manually for general dry fixed wiring at 40 °C indoor ambients.
 Pick X-90 when capacity is tight, ambient is elevated, the run is heavily grouped, or you want the ~25 to 30% capacity uplift.
 Pick R-90 elastomeric for industrial, vibration-prone or harsh-environment runs.
 Pick X-110 when 90 °C XLPE is still capacity-limited.
 Pick R-110 for fire-rated and critical-service circuits.
 Always verify the terminal temperature rating of the upstream and downstream device.

 How do I choose the number of cores for a cable?